 I have remained resolute in delivering a safer West Mercia and, ultimately, what the public want - increased visibility and accessibility of police officers.
-I am therefore boosting officer numbers by a further 20, taking West Mercia's establishment to 2,476, the highest establishment number on record in the force.
-These additional officers will be based at the heart of communities, focused on neighbourhood policing and addressing key community concerns.
-I will support the force in providing enhanced training, continuing to prioritise the greatest possible proportion of resource towards frontline policing and ultimately delivering the best for communities.
+I am therefore boosting officer numbers by a further 40, taking West Mercia's establishment to 2,496 which is the highest establishment number on record in the force.
+These additional officers will be based at the heart of communities in new Neighbourhood Crime Fighting teams and as Community Safety Engagement Officers.
+These new officers will continue the focus on neighbourhood policing and addressing key community concerns.
+I will support the force in continuing to prioritise the greatest possible proportion of resource towards frontline policing and ultimately delivering the best for communities.
 However, this won't be possible unless difficult decisions are made.

 This next financial year must be focused on consolidating investment already underway and ensuring the maximum benefit of that investment is felt by all communities in West Mercia.
-This year's budget of £272.1m represents an increase of £11.6m (4.5%) compared to last year's budget.
-However, it also brings an unavoidable £18.6m million in inflation and £12.2m of additional costs associated with continuing to delivering service improvements such as necessary IT transformation.
+This year's budget of £274.8 m represents an increase of £14.3m (5.5%) compared to last year's budget.
+However, it also brings an unavoidable £17.4m million in inflation and £13.4m of additional costs associated with continuing to delivering service improvements such as essential IT transformation.
 This imbalance between funding required and funding available will inevitably mean significant challenges for West Mercia Police in meeting the required savings, especially in light of significant service redesign.